petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-structures/creating-structures.md

 ## Structure Fields

 You can place these fields on a structure:

 **Boolean:** A checkbox that stores either `true` (checked) or `false` (unchecked).
 For example, you can use this field to set a display rule for the structure's content.

-**Color:** A color picker
+**Color:** A color picker.

 **Date:** A pre-formatted text field that displays a date picker.
 The date format depends on the current locale.

-**Decimal:** An input that accepts decimal numbers

-**Documents and Media:** A file selector to include a file from the Documents and Media library or your computer
+**Date and Time:** A pre-formatted text field that displays a date and time picker.
+The date and time format depends on the current locale.

 **Geolocation:** A map that displays a configured location.
 Geolocation provides both the current location and directions to another place.

-**HTML:** A WYSIWYG editor to offer more formatting options for writing content
+**Grid:** A table with radio buttons options laid out in rows and columns.
+One selection can be made per row.

-**Image:** An image selector to include an image from the Documents and Media library or your computer
+**Image:** An image selector to include an image from the Documents and Media library or your computer.

 ```{note}
 If you upload an image from your computer, the image is only available for that particular article.
 ```

-**Integer:** An input that accepts whole numbers

-**Link to Page:** A selector to include a link to another page in the same Site
+**Link to Page:** A selector to include a link to another page in the same Site.

+**Multiple Selection:** A list of options to choose from using a check-box list.
+This field allows multiple selection.

-**Numeric:** An input that accepts any type of number based on the selected numeric type.
+**Numeric:** An input that accepts integer or decimal numbers based on the selected numeric type.
 Non-numeric input is not accepted.

+**Rich Text:** A WYSIWYG editor to offer more formatting options for writing content.

+**Select from List:** A selection of options to choose from using a drop-down list.
+This field allows multiple selection, if set by user.

+**Separator:** A horizontal line to separate fields.

-**Radio:** A list of options to choose from using radio buttons.
+**Single Selection:** A list of options to choose from using radio buttons.
 This field allows one selection only.

-**Select:** A selection of options to choose from using a combo box.
-This field allows multiple selections.

-**Separator:** A horizontal line to separate fields

-**Text:** A text input for short entries, such as titles or headings
+**Text:** A text input for short entries, such as titles or headings.

-**Text Box:** A text input for long entries, such as the body of your content
+**Upload:** A file selector to include a file from the Documents and Media library or your computer.

 **Upload:** A file selector to include a file from the documents and media library or your computer.